1. Data protection at a glance

 Google Maps (with consent)

 We offer you the opportunity to send us an application (e.g. by email, by post or online application form).
-In the following, we provide information on the scope, purpose and use of your personal that is data collected as part of the application process.
-We pledge that your data is collected, processed and used in observance with applicable data protection law and all other statutory provisions and that your data is treated as strictly confidential.
-Scope and purpose of data collection If you send us your application, we process your associated personal data (e.g. contact and communication data, application documents, notes as part of the application discussions, etc.) if this is necessary to decide on the establishment of an employment relationship.
-The legal basis for this is Section 26 of the German Data Protection Act (initiation of an employment relationship), Art.
-6 [1b] GDPR (general contract initiation) and – if you granted consent – Art.
-6 [1a] GDPR.
-The consent can be revoked at any time.
-Within our company, your personal data will only be passed on to persons who are involved in the processing of your application.
-If the application is successful, the data you submit is stored on the basis of Section 26 of the German Data Protection Act (BDSG) and Art.
-6 [1b] GDPR for the purpose of conducting the employment relationship in our data processing systems.
-Preservation duration of data If we cannot make you any job offer, you reject a job offer or withdraw your application, we reserve the right to retain the data you have sent to us on the basis of our legitimate interests (Art.
-6 [1f] GDPR) up to six months from the termination of the application proceedings (rejection or withdrawal of the application).
-The data is then deleted and the physical application documents are destroyed.
-In particular, the retention serves the purpose of evidence in the event of a legal dispute.
-If it is evident that the data will be needed after the expiry of the six-month period (e.g. due to an imminent or pending legal dispute), deletion only takes place if the purpose of the continuing retention lapses.
-Moreover, lengthy retention can occur if you issued corresponding consent (Art.
-6 [1a] GDPR) or if the deletion is contradicted by statutory preservation obligations.
-Inclusion in the applicant pool If we do not make you a job offer, the option exists to include you in our applicant pool.
-In the event of inclusion, all documents and information from the application is included in the applicant pool so that we can contact you in the event of suitable vacancies.
-Inclusion in the applicant pool occurs exclusively on the basis of your express consent (Art.
-6 [1a] GDPR).
+In the following, we inform you about the scope, purpose and use of your personal data collected as part of the application process.
+We collect, process and use your data strictly in accordance with applicable data protection laws and regulations and further statutory provisions and we will treat all your data with strictest confidence.
+Scope and purpose of data collection If you send us your application, we process you personal data (e.g. contact and communication data, application documents, notes as part of the application discussions, etc.) if this is necessary to decide on the establishment of an employment relationship.
+The legal basis for this is Section 26 of the German Data Protection Act (BDSG) (initiation of an employment relationship), Article 6 (1) (b) GDPR (general contract initiation) and – if you have given your consent – Article 6 (1) (a) GDPR.
+You can withdraw your consent at any time.
+Within our company, your personal data will only be disclosed to persons involved in the processing of your application.
+If the application is successful, the data you submit is stored on the basis of Section 26 BDSG and Article 6 (1) (b) GDPR for the purpose of conducting the employment relationship in our data processing systems.
+Data retention period If we cannot make you a job offer, or you reject a job offer or withdraw your application, we reserve the right to store the data provided to us based on our legitimate interests (Article 6 (1) (f) GDPR) for a period of up to 6 months from the end of the application process (rejection or withdrawal of the application).
+The data is then erased and the physical application documents are destroyed.
+We retain the data, in particular, as evidence in the event of a legal dispute.
+If it is evident that it will be necessary to retain your data after the end of the six-month period (e.g. due to an impending or pending legal dispute), the data will only be erased once it is no longer needed.
+Your data may be retained for longer if you have given appropriate consent (Article 6 (1) (a) GDPR) or if statutory retention requirements prevent erasure.
+Inclusion in the applicant pool If we do not make you a job offer, there is the option to include you in our applicant pool.
+In this case, all documents and information from the application will be included in the applicant pool so that we can contact you with suitable vacancies.
+Inclusion in the applicant pool occurs exclusively on the basis of your express consent (Article 6 (1) (a) GDPR).
 Granting of consent is voluntary and does not have any relationship with the ongoing application procedure.
-The data subject can revoke their consent at any time.
+The data subject can withdraw their consent at any time.
 In this case, the data from the applicant pool is irretrievably deleted if no grounds for statutory retention exist.
 The data from the applicant pool is irretrievably deleted at the latest two years after the granting of consent.